evageck/cloud_resume_frontend/README.md

 Specifies files and directories that should be ignored by Git, preventing them from being tracked or committed.

 ### How It Works
-- **Logs**: Files store logs generated during operations, especially during errors or debugging.
+- Files store logs generated during operations, especially during errors or debugging.
 Ignoring them helps keep the repository clean and avoids committing unnecessary log data.
-- **Dependency Directories**: This directory contains all the installed packages required for your project.
+- This directory contains all the installed packages required for your project.
 It's ignored because it can be recreated using `package.json`, making it redundant to include in version control.
-- **Build Directories**: These directories hold the compiled output of your project.
+- These directories hold the compiled output of your project.
 Since they can be regenerated during the build process, they are excluded from version control to avoid clutter.

 ### Benefits
 Keeps sensitive information like credentials out of version control, reduces repository size by excluding files that can be regenerated, and avoids clutter from system and build files.